 There is no exam.
 Grades are based on exercises as well as a short presentation in the end.
 Computer scientists present the economic aspects of their findings, whereas economists will present the software engineering view.Registration

-If you want to attend this course, please fill in this form before September 21st.
-Do not forget to also register in the UZH module booking system before October 12th, whereas ETH students first need to register here following the instructions for module mobility before September 15th like this (warning, the level of beraucracy that needs to be overcome here is not for the faint-hearted and seems to increase every year).
+If you want to attend this course, please fill in this form before the first lecture.
+Do not forget to also register in the UZH module booking system in time, whereas ETH students first need to register here following the instructions for module mobility like this (warning, the level of beraucracy that needs to be overcome here is not for the faint-hearted and seems to increase every year).
 For ETH students, credits will automatically be transferred to the ETH booking system once the semester is over.